hfg-gmuend/openmoji/font/README.md

 Done! ✅

-You can change the parameters of the OpenMoji fonts via the config file `OpenMoji-Color.ttx`.
+You can change the parameters of the OpenMoji fonts via the two config files:
+- `OpenMoji-Color.ttx`
+- `scfbuild-color.yml`